evrythng/scanthng.js/README.md

           function(error) {
             // Do something on error
           });

+This will trigger the full identification process, allowing the user to take a picture, then processing it to ensure best results and sending an API request to Evrythng API.
-We use a promise above as the preferred style, but callbacks are also supported:
+Promises are the preferred style, but callbacks are also supported:

     st.identify(
         {},